Last Reviewed: July 21, 2020

 Platform support described below applies both to standalone machines and virtual machines, including cloud-based virtual machines such as Microsoft Azure or Amazon Web Services.
 For information on using the dtSearch Engine with Azure, including links to developer tutorials and sample code, please see: http://www.dtsearch.com/azure/

-dtSearch Engine versions 7.73 and later are compatible with Windows Server 2016, Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, and Windows XP Service Pack 3.
+dtSearch Engine versions 7.96 and later are compatible with Windows Server 2016, Windows Server 2012, Windows Server 2008, Windows Server 2003, Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista.
+Windows XP Service Pack 3 is supported for 32-bit applications only.
 The dtSearch Engine will not work in Windows 2000, Windows 98, or Windows 95 due to lack of current Visual Studio support for these platforms.
 Both 32-bit and 64-bit versions of Windows are supported, and the engine comes in 32-bit (x86) and 64-bit versions.

-The dtSearch Engine (dten600.dll or dtengine64.dll) has no dependencies beyond the components that come with Windows.
+The 32-bit version of the dtSearch Engine, dten600.dll, has no dependencies beyond the components that come with Windows.

 The dtSearch Engine for Linux is dynamically linked with these libraries:

 The dtSearch Engine is built with GCC 4.
 Because of GCC compatibility issues, applications that use the dtSearch Engine for Linux must be compiled with GCC 4.

 The Java API requires Java version 1.4.1 or later.

 Only x86 and x64 versions of Linux are supported.

 The macOS version of the dtSearch Engine is 64-bit and requires macOS Sierra (10.12) or later.
 The macOS version has a C++, Java API, and .NET Standard API APIs like the Linux version.